Categories

 What Are the Hyperbaric Oxygen Therapy Indications?

-Hyperbaric oxygen therapy treats many different medical conditions.
-The Undersea and Hyperbaric Medical Society has identified fourteen medical ailments with successful clinical trials in treatments of HBOT.
-Some illnesses have been approved by the FDA, while some are still in trial.
+Medical professionals utilize hyperbaric oxygen therapy to address various medical conditions.
+The Undersea and Hyperbaric Medicine has identified fourteen medical ailments with successful clinical trials in the treatments of HBOT.
+The FDA has approved some illnesses, while some are still in trial.
+The FDA approves the use of HBOT therapy for some diseases, such as:

 Gas embolism